FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-10-authentication-authorization-with-angular-and-aspnetcore.md

 ## The Resource API with ASP.NET Core

-In the API you want to secure in the `Startup.cs` file you can add the sts server you have and fconfigure it as the following
+In the API you want to secure in the `Startup.cs` file you can add the sts server you have and configure it as the following

 ```cs
 using IdentityServer4.AccessTokenValidation;